 Your doctor will also likely order a chest x-ray to get a picture of your heart size and evaluate for structural abnormalities in the lungs.
 They will also usually obtain an echocardiogram – an ultrasound of the heart – to evaluate your heart’s structure and function.

 Lastly, your doctor will typically get blood tests to check your electrolytes, thyroid function, and heart muscle enzymes to look for metabolic causes of atrial fibrillation and to evaluate for cardiac injury such as heart attack.
 Occasionally, a urine drug screen will be ordered as well.

 If your doctor suspects that you have a pulmonary embolism, they might order a test called a CT angiogram – this evaluates for blood clots in the blood vessels of the lung.

 Atrial Fibrillation Medication and Treatment

-If it is not an emergency and your heart rate is significantly elevated, they will likely administer an intravenous medication to slow down your heart rate.
+If none of these emergency situations exist but your heart rate is still significantly elevated, they will likely administer an intravenous medication to slow down your heart rate.
 These medications may include:

 - Beta blockers

 - Calcium channel blockers

 Eventually, your doctor will likely transition these intravenous medications to an oral formulation that will be taken multiple times a day.

 Depending on your risk factors for blood clots and if your heart rhythm returns to normal following medication or cardioversion (e.g. history of heart failure, hypertension, advanced age, diabetes, stroke), your doctor may also start you on an oral blood thinner medication such as Coumadin (warfarin) to decrease your risk of stroke.